gluster/glusterdocs/docs/Administrator Guide/SSL.md

 mode" connections will be rejected by the TLS-using side, sacrificing availability to maintain security.

+One point to note is that the TLS certificate verification will fail if the machines are synced with respect to the machine time.
+Certificate verification depends on the time of the machine and if that is not found to be in sync then it is deemed to be an invalid certificate.

 ## Enabling TLS on the I/O Path

 To enable authentication and encryption between clients and brick servers, two